Use these tips to unlock and embrace the power to schmooze

 TAGLE: Samuels' mantra for networking success is to show up and add value in every space you enter, whether you're brand new to the job market or the seniorest (ph) of senior supervisors.

 SAMUELS: You get to think really broadly about what that looks like.
 One of my favorite things do online to stand out is to be a person who shares resources in the chat.
-If a speaker mentions a book or a website or a TEDx, I will go and find the link and put a thoughtful comment into chat with the name of the book and the link to the book, super simple and a great way to, again, offer value and sort of rise up from the crowd in a really nice way.
+If a speaker mentions a book or a website or a TEDx, I will go and find the link and put a thoughtful comment into chat with the name of the book and the link to the book - super simple and a great way to offer value and sort of rise up from the crowd in a really nice way.

 TAGLE: And this practice of openness and generosity can be applied in lots of social situations, says Samuels, not just professional spaces.